Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 Note that $\bRad \backslash \Rad \times P$ is the product of a subcomplex of the finite complex $\bRad$ with a compact polyhedron.
 Thus parts (v) and (vii) of Proposition \ref{prop_anrprops} say it is a compact ANR.
 Similarly, by Lemma \ref{lemcglpolyhedron} we have that $\bRad_{[\cL]} \times \cG([\cL])$ and $\partial \bRad_{[\cL]} \times \cG([\cL])$ are each a product of a finite CW-complex with a compact polyhedron, and thus compact ANR's by parts (v), (vi) and (vii) of Proposition \ref{prop_anrprops}.
 Attaching cells $\bRad_{[\cL]}$ one at a time in order of dimension and repeatedly applying property (iv) of Proposition \ref{prop_anrprops}, one proves inductively over $k$ that

 is a compact ANR.
-This uses that $\bRad$ only has finitely many cells after fixing $g$, $n$ and $m$.
-In particular this process has to end at some $k \geq 0$ and we conclude that $(\bRad)^\sim$ is also a compact ANR. \end{proof}
+This uses that $\bRad$ has finitely many cells after fixing $g$, $n$ and $m$.
+In particular this process has to end at some $k \geq 0$ and hence $(\bRad)^\sim$ is also a compact ANR. \end{proof}